Springdale, Arkansas

-Springdale is the fourth-largest city in Arkansas, United States.
-It is located in both Washington and Benton counties in Northwest Arkansas.
+Springdale is a city in Washington and Benton counties in the U.S. state of Arkansas.
+The city had a population of 84,161 at the 2020 census, making it the fourth-most populous city in Arkansas.
+It is included in the four-county Northwest Arkansas metropolitan area, which had 546,725 residents in 2020.

 Located on the Springfield Plateau deep in the Ozark Mountains, Springdale has long been an important industrial city for the region.
 In addition to several trucking companies, the city is home to the world headquarters of Tyson Foods, the world's largest meat producing company.
-Originally named Shiloh, the city changed its name to Springdale when applying for a post office in 1872.
-It is included in the four-county Northwest Arkansas Metropolitan Statistical Area, which is ranked 109th in terms of population in the United States with 463,204 in 2010 according to the United States Census Bureau.
-The city had a population of 69,797 at the 2010 Census.

 Springdale has been experiencing a population boom in recent years, as indicated by a 133% growth in population between the 1990 and 2010 censuses.
-During this period of rapid growth, the city has seen a new Shiloh Museum of Ozark History, the establishment of a Springdale campus of Northwest Arkansas Community College and the Northwest Arkansas Naturals minor league baseball team move into Arvest Ballpark.
-Tyson remains the city's top employer, and is visible throughout the city.
-Many public features bear the Tyson name, including the Randal Tyson Recreational Complex, Don Tyson Parkway, Helen Tyson Middle School, John Tyson Elementary and Don Tyson School of Innovation.
-Governor Mike Beebe signed an act into law recognizing Springdale as "The Poultry Capital Of The World" in 2013.
+During this period of rapid growth, the city has seen the establishment of a Springdale campus of Northwest Arkansas Community College and the Northwest Arkansas Naturals minor league baseball team move into Arvest Ballpark.
+Tyson remains the city's top employer and is visible throughout the city.
+Governor Mike Beebe signed an act into law recognizing Springdale as "The Poultry Capital of the World" in 2013.

 History

-Springdale was formerly called "Shiloh", after the local Shiloh church, and was platted under that original name in 1866.
+Springdale was formerly called Shiloh, after the local Shiloh church, and was platted under that original name in 1866.
 In 1878, the town was incorporated with the name of Springdale.

+In 2020, voters of the city of Bethel Heights decided to merge with Springdale after the city sanitation plant received several violations from the Arkansas Health Department.
+The city was eventually annexed on August 21, 2020.

 An intense EF3 tornado struck the town on March 30, 2022, heavily damaging or destroying several structures and injuring seven people.

 Geography

 According to the United States Census Bureau, the city has a total area of 49.7 sqmi, of which, 49.2 sqmi of it is land and 0.5 sqmi of it, or 0.62%, is water.
 The city limits extend north into southern Benton County.
-Springdale is bordered by the cities of Cave Springs, Lowell, and Bethel Heights to the north, by Elm Springs and Tontitown to the west, and by Johnson and Fayetteville to the south.
+Springdale is bordered by the cities of Cave Springs, Lowell, to the north, by Elm Springs and Tontitown to the west, and by Johnson and Fayetteville to the south.

 The city is located in both Benton and Washington counties along Interstate 49/US Highway 62/US Highway 71 (I-49/US 62/US 71).
 This is the only fully controlled access route through the area, which replaced the winding US 71 (now US 71B) in the 1990s.
 An interstate connection with Fort Smith to the south and Kansas City, Missouri, to the north has greatly helped to grow Springdale.
 Within Washington County, Springdale is bordered along the south by Fayetteville and Johnson.
 In some locations, this transition is seamless.
 The city extends west and east along Highway 412 toward Tontitown and Beaver Lake, respectively.